 The City of Buena Park ("City") is comprised of 10.3 square miles and is situated in the northwestern boundary of Orange County ("County"), California, as shown in Exhibit 1.1-1, Regional Vicinity.
 The City's Land Use and Community Design Element and Residential Zoning Code Update ("Project") encompasses the entire area of the City of Buena Park as illustrated in Exhibit 1.1-2, Project Boundary.
 Cities that surround the City of Buena Park include La Mirada to the north, Anaheim to the south and east, Fullerton to the east, La Palma and Cerritos to the west, and Cypress to the west and south.
-Regional access to the City is provided via Interstate 5 (I-5) which is a major north-south Interstate that passes through the central portion of the City, and State Route 91 (SR-91) which is a major east-west highway that traverses through the central portion of the City.
+Regional access to the City is provided via Interstate 5 (I-5) which is a major north-south Interstate that passes through the central portion of the City.
 Public transportation services such as the Orange County Transportation Authority (OCTA) and Metrolink also provide regional access to the City.
 The existing setting of the City is characterized as fully urbanized and the dominant land use is residential development with a mix of housing types.
 Additionally, the City is characterized as having a solid commercial base, a prosperous tourist/entertainment industry, and a well- established manufacturing and distribution base.